 Hanoi • 3 days

-One of Vietnam’s most major cities, full of outdoor markets, coffee shops, and old train tracks that cut straight through the bustling center.
+One of Vietnam’s most major cities, full of outdoor markets, coffee shops, and bustling neighborhoods.

 Tam Coc • Day Trip